 We respond to a six-year-old’s question about terrorism or where babies come from differently than we do to the same question from a twelve-year-old.
 We do this as a kindness—because a six-year-old is not able to understand and process information in the same way a preteen can.
 We would give a more detailed and truthful answer yet to a twenty-two-year-old, provided the twenty-two-year-old wasn’t living with developmental disabilities that had impeded his or her normal cognitive development.

 When we go along with the confused reality of someone who has dementia, we are exercising kindness.
-When a wife cannot remember that her husband has died, is it appropriate to remind her repeatedly, so that she experiences fresh grief each time she asks and is told where he is?
+When a wife cannot remember that her husband has died, is it kind to remind her repeatedly, so that she experiences fresh grief each time she asks and is told where he is?
 When she does not have the cognitive ability to retain the information, should we demand that she function as if she does?